-The Applicant shall provide certification to the Principal Certifier prior to the issue of the occupation certificate verifying the works have been completed in accordance with the Geotech Form 4 and recommendations.
+The Applicant shall provide certification to the Principal Certifier prior to the issue of the occupation certificate verifying the works have been completed in accordance with the Geotech Form 4 and recommendations of the Geotechnical Assessment.

 E.6.
 Electrical certification